-David Kaeuper, Vice-Chair
+David Kaeuper, Chair

 David and his wife, Brenda Bowman, have been upstream members of Friends for decades after purchasing a historic home on the river near Timberville.
 David recently retired from a career in foreign service, including an appointment as U.S. Ambassador to the Republic of Congo and most recently serving as Head of Mission to Somolia.
 His environmental experience includes serving as international facilitator for the Congo Basin Forest Partnership, a multi-national conservation effort.

 Some of his other positions include serving as Director of the Office for African Analysis, Bureau of Intelligence and Research; Political Counselor in Nigeria, and Deputy Director for East African Affairs, Political Officer on the U.S. Delegation to UNESCO, and tours in Burundi and the Philippines.
 He holds a B.A. from DePauw University, a Master’s Degree from the University of Hawaii, and undertook further graduate studies at the University of Michigan and the Ecole Nationale d’Administration in France.

 Sally and her husband Robert Muse own Muse Vineyards on the river outside of Woodstock.
 Her professional career extends far beyond our region.